Jenn White: Career

 White was born in Detroit and raised on the city's west side, one of seven children.
 At age 16, her sister introduced her to the NPR show Car Talk.
 She became further interested in the radio through performing arts classes at Cass Technical High School.
 White received her bachelor's degree from the University of Michigan.

 In 1999, she took a job in fundraising at Michigan Radio WUOM-FM in Ann Arbor and also completed some sporadic on-air work.
 Her first official radio broadcasting job was in 2010 when she took a job on Michigan Radio's All Things Considered.

-In 2016, White was hired at WBEZ in Chicago as part the program Morning Shift.
+In 2016, White was hired at WBEZ in Chicago as part of the program Morning Shift.
 She later hosted a program focused on local news, Reset with Jenn White.
 In January 2019, she was named host of Morning Shift.

 While at WBEZ, White developed and hosted the podcasts Making Oprah and Making Beyoncé.
 Making Oprah was the station's most popular podcast and received positive critical reception.
 In 2018, she co-produced 16 Shots, a podcast about the murder of Laquan McDonald, with the Chicago Tribune.

 White was selected as a permanent host of national radio program 1A to replace inaugural host Joshua Johnson.
 The show covers a range of topics including politics and pop culture, and White began in July 2020.